 The proposed project will subdivide the approximately 14.8-acre site into 70 parcels; one parcel will be reserved for the detention basin for storm water discharge.
 The density would be 4.7 du/ac.
-The proposed project is requesting a rezone from Residential Suburban/Agriculture Overlay to R-1, Single-Family Residential District.
+The proposed project is requesting a rezone from Residential Suburban to R-1, Single-Family Residential District.
 The site currently has the agricultural overlay zone in order to allow the previous owner the ability to farm the land prior to developing it within the life of the previous tentative map which expired.
+The action will also rescind the Agricultural Overlay zoning.